 Complete the application form and submit.
 All submitted forms are reviewed on a regular basis.

 Click here to apply to become a standardized patient.

 You will be contacted for a 20-minute in-person interview.
-Interview sessions occur regularly throughout the year.
+Interviews occur twice a year – typically in June and November.
 (Applicants who do not qualify for the program will also be notified.)

 3. After the Interview

 - All applicants will be contacted within one week of their interview